Marshblocker/wordleclone/README.md

-# wordle-clone
+# Wordle clone
-Wordle clone project for CS 150
+Own implementation of Wordle.
+Made using the Toga GUI Toolkit.